HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/performance/DB2DatabasePerformance.md

-# How to improve HCL DX database performance on a IBM DB2 database?
+# How to improve HCL DX database performance on a IBM DB2 database

 ## Applies to